rnick1/Nick-s_Password_Generator/README.md

 ## Possible improvements:

--If I had more time, I would probably either eliminate some of the alerts that I used to confirm the user's password criteria as it is requested in order to reduce the number of clicks before the password is displayed and to simplify the code.
+-If I had more time, my preference is to eliminate some of the alerts that I used to confirm the user's password criteria to reduce the number of clicks before the password is displayed as well as simplify the code.
 If removing them isn't a good idea because of the assignment requirements, I could also find a way to put them all into a function of some kind.

-## Primary Lessons Learned:

--Carefully naming variables and functions can save a ton of confusion...I struggled with this at first, but after borrowing ideas from the instructor, TA's, LA's, students, and W3 Schools, I think I have a pretty good idea of naming from now on.

--Functions were and still are a challenge for me.
-Stepping back and looking at them as if they are separate components with different purposes help in understanding them, how they work, and how they contribute to the whole.

 ### Note: No photos are included in this README.
 I did not change any styles so the webpage looks just like the assignment screenshot.